intunist/english-labeling-guide/phone.md

 ### Why are /æ/ and /ɑ/ merged?
 >While incredibly weird looking, it works correctly and is fine.
 >
->The only minor quirk is that the model may confuse northern and southern dialects with _tiny_ amounts of data.
+>The only minor quirk is that the model may confuse the correct sound with _tiny_ amounts of data.
 >Note that most singers standardize to the southern dialect.
 Regardless, the model will learn the original dialect in our testing.
 >One can still choose to label these phonemes separetely by utilizing both [ae] and [aa], however note this will increase user-error when using a model with an unfamiliar dialect.
 This should be supported in the final phonemizer.
 >
 >"I personally hate this but it works" - Soup
-### tr dr nonsense
+### tr dr nonsense (to fill formally)
 >(to add) Please don't use [tr] and [dr] phonemes.
 Something artifact of old Elenor version for SynthV with broken pronuncation.
 ### How do I handle linking and intrusive r sounds?
 >Sometimes a vowel becomes [er] or adds an [r] for vowel linkages.
 This is referred to as the "intrusive R".
 It is recommended to still label these as their original vowel and allow the model to learn the contextual change.